kellemNegasi/fed-perso-xai/README.md

 - schema diagnostics
 - unknown-category handling policy

-Each training run emits a `run_manifest.json` tying together the major artifacts so later explanation-generation, evaluation, and recommender stages can consume them without redefining the contract.
+Each training run emits a `run_manifest.json` tying together the major artifacts so post-training explain/evaluate and later recommender stages can consume them without redefining the contract.

 ## Comparison Reports